daviderovell0/daviderovell0.github.io/_pages/about.md

 Previously, I graduated in MEng Electronic and Software graduate from University of Glasgow.
 I worked in a bunch of places including as an intern at IBM Research Ireland, and as research engineer at Centrale Nantes's HPC center.

-Hit me up via email and social profiles at the bottom of this page! :mailbox_with_mail:
+Contact me via email and/or social profiles at the bottom of this page! :mailbox_with_mail: